 So long as they’re available, of course you can!
-Mentally prepare, they are often a few pounds more expensive than the original price.
+With the DICE app, you can buy up to 9pm on the night of the show!
+Mentally prepare if you do leave it until then as they are often a few pounds more expensive than the original price.

 If an event is sold out, can I get a ticket?

-Annoyingly, no!
-We know it’s frustrating but don’t be tempted to use a secondary ticket seller – only use an official ticket seller as nine times out of ten, you will be disappointed.
-Keep an eye on the event though, occasionally a few become available nearer the time.
-Follow our various social media channels to get the announcements as soon as they happen.
+Well, just maybe as the DICE app lets you join a Waiting List if tickets have sold out – something that no other ticket seller currently does.
+We know it’s frustrating when you miss out on tickets, but don’t be tempted to use a secondary ticket seller – only use an official ticket seller as nine times out of ten, you will be disappointed.
+Follow our various social media channels for announcements as soon as they happen.

 If I buy a ticket from someone outside, can I get in?

-Maybe, maybe not, we cannot guarantee either way; touted tickets don’t help fans, artists or venues – and there’s a chance it might be invalid which would mean we couldn’t let you in.
-So sticking to reputable sellers is best for everyone.
+Maybe, maybe not.
+We cannot guarantee either way; touted tickets don’t help fans, artists or venues – and there’s a chance it might be invalid which would mean we couldn’t let you in.
+So sticking to the DICE app or other reputable sellers is best for everyone.